dtm15d/slack-scrum-bot/README.md

 ## Setting up Database

-### Database: Dyanmo DB
+### Database: Dyanmo DB Tables
 For cost and considering this is a single team use case we are using DynamoDb.
-For scale you may want to consider abstracting the database to SQL based system.

-1) Navigate to the DynamoDB service and the “Create Table” button.
-2) Create the following DyanmoDB Tables "SlackBot"
-3) Set primary key to "type"
-4) Enable sort key and set to "id"
-5) Uncheck Default settings to configuring scaling needs.
+You could also use SQL based system.

+### Table: *scrums*
+Table for our scrums
+* scrumID - uniquid for scrum
+* channelId - channel reference for slack
+* dayOfWeek - days of week for scrum
+* timeOfDay - time of day for scrum

+### Table: scrumResponses
+* responseId - for each response from a user
+* scrumsId - ref to scrum group
+* userId - slack user ref
+* update { yesterday, today, blockers }

 ### IAM Role Configuration - User